BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 Mind you, this all isn't necessarily that interesting if you're planning to write your own rawtransactions.
 But, it's a great test so that you can successfully see a transaction leave your machine, taking some of your money with it.

-## Part Three: Sending a Raw Transaction
+## Part Three: Sending a Raw Transaction to a P2PKH

 We're now ready to create Bitcoin rawtransactions.
-This allows you to send money (as in the interlude above) but to craft the transactions accidentally as you want ... and to do more complex things, as we'll see.
+This allows you to send money (as in the interlude above) but to craft the transactions precisely as you want.
+This section focuses on paying to addresses that are P2PKH: pay to public-key hashes.

 ## Understand the Bitcoin Transaction